CLI Reference

 # Usually started automatically by your editor

-$ turbo lspturbo explain
+$ turbolang lspturbolang explain

 Look up any compiler error code:

-$ turbo explain E0100
+$ turbolang explain E0100

-E0100: Type mismatch
+E0100: type mismatch

-$ turbo explain E0200
+$ turbolang explain E0200

-E0200: Match expression is not exhaustive
+E0200: match expression is not exhaustiveBuilt-in Functions

 These functions are available globally without any imports: